Coronavirus updates: Montgomery County moves to Phase 2 of reopening, Virginia eyes Phase 3 date

 Tracking the Coronavirus

-The DMV reported a combined 812 new cases of the coronavirus on Friday as one of the last remaining jurisdictions, Montgomery County, began entering Phase II of reopening.
+The DMV reported combined 992 new cases of the coronavirus on Saturday as one of the last remaining jurisdictions, Montgomery County, began entering Phase II of reopening.

 Saturday, June 20: